Agile Lean Leadership in 60 Seconds

-Agile Lean Leadership (ALL) is a framework for building organizations directly on principles from Agile and Lean.
-It is a complete pattern for scaling ideas from Agile, Lean, and Scrum out into the whole organization and building what we call The Constitutional Organization, where there is the rule of law and not the law of the ruler.
-It is a place where people can engage, grow and deliver value.
+Agile Lean Leadership (ALL) is a framework for building organizations directly on principles from Agile and Lean, creating a Liberating, Constitutional organization.
+It is a complete framework for scaling ideas from Agile, Lean, and Scrum out into the whole organization and building organizations, where there is freedom to engage and take responsibility under the rule of law and not under the law of the ruler.
+It is a place where people can flourish, grow, and deliver value.

 The Value Stream starts with the Customers.
 Their needs should be understood as well as possible and they should be grouped or categorized in the way that makes most sense in order to serve them.
 Next are the Circles that are directly in contact with the customers.
-These are sometimes referred to as the Agile Customer Circles.
-These Circles function largely as Scrum Teams and their feedback loop include close working relationships with customers.
+These are sometimes referred to as the Frontline Circles (or Agile Customer Circles).
+These Circles function largely as Scrum Teams and their feedback loop includes close working relationships with customers.
 They operate on the edge of the organization, where it meets the customer.

 Typically there are more Circles involved in the Value Stream.
-These Circles in the center are the teams that are not directly in contact with the customers, instead they serve other Circles within the organisation.
-They supply components of deliveries or services like accounting, product development, marketing and maintenance.
-Often it also makes sense to map Supplier Circles in the Value Stream.
+These Circles in the center are not directly in contact with the customers, instead, they serve other Circles within the organization.
+They supply components of deliveries or services like accounting, product development, marketing, and maintenance.
+Often it also makes sense to map strategic Supplier Circles in the Value Stream.
 All these Circles have Manifests that describe who they are and what they do.
-Between them there are Relationships that document how they can Delegate work to each other.
+There are Relationships between Circles, that document how they can Delegate work to each other.
 The flow in the Value Stream is managed through Delegations.

 From time to time there may be issues or discussions that cannot be handled adequately in the separate Primary Circles or bilaterally between them.
 In order to resolve such issues they can be escalated to a set of Resolution Circles, which consist of people from the Primary Circles who carry responsibility for different aspects of the operation.
 In the Tactical Resolution Circle Team Members meet to resolve inter-circle tactical issues such as dependencies and impediments.
-In the Operational Resolution Circle Operations Owners (Scrum Masters in Scrum) meet to resolve issues related to process and in the Strategic Resolution Circle Strategy Owners from the Primary Circles resolve prioritization issues and take care of long term planning, investments, allocation of funds etc.
+In the Operational Resolution Circle Operations Owners (Scrum Masters in Scrum) meet to resolve issues related to process and collaboration, and finally in the Strategic Resolution Circle Strategy Owners (Product Owners in Scrum) from the Primary Circles resolve prioritization issues and take care of long term planning, investments, allocation of resources etc.

 The final type of Circle that is sometimes created is a Transient Circle.
 Such circles are deployed when extraordinary things have to be handled; this can be crisis handling or specific projects.